-- The school's internet access strategy will be dependent on the need and requirements of our community and will therefore be designed to suit the age and curriculum requirements of our pupils, with advice from technical, educational and safeguarding staff. - The school uses educational filtered secure broadband connectivity through the KPSN which is appropriate to the age and requirement of our pupils. - The school uses Light Speed filtering system which blocks sites that fall into categories such as pornography, racial hatred, extremism, gaming, sites of an illegal nature, etc. - The school will ensure that age and ability appropriate filtering is in place whilst using school devices and systems to try and prevent staff and pupils from being accidentally or deliberately exposed to unsuitable content.
+- The school's internet access strategy will be dependent on the need and requirements of our community and will therefore be designed to suit the age and curriculum requirements of our pupils, with advice from technical, educational and safeguarding staff. - The school uses educational filtered secure broadband connectivity through the KPSN which is appropriate to the age and requirement of our pupils.

-- The school will work with KCC and the Schools Broadband team or broadband/filtering provider to ensure that filtering policy is continually reviewed. - The school has a clear procedure for reporting breaches of filtering which all members of the school community (all staff and all pupils) will be made aware of.
+- The school uses Light Speed filtering system which blocks sites that fall into categories such as pornography, racial hatred, extremism, gaming, sites of an illegal nature, etc. - The school will ensure that age and ability appropriate filtering is in place whilst using school devices and systems to try and prevent staff and pupils from being accidentally or deliberately exposed to unsuitable content. - The school will work with KCC and the Schools Broadband team or broadband/filtering provider to ensure that filtering policy is continually reviewed. - The school has a clear procedure for reporting breaches of filtering which all members of the school community (all staff and all pupils) will be made aware of.
 The procedure is clearly displayed in the staff room and computing room.
 It has been shared with the staff team through training.
 This procedure includes taking the pupil away from the device and either locking the screen or turning it off and reporting the incident to the Deputy Designated Safeguarding Lead with responsibility for online safety.
 The breach will be recorded and escalated as appropriate.
-Parents will be informed of filtering breaches involving their child. - The School filtering system will block all sites on the Internet Watch Foundation (IWF) list. - Changes to the school filtering policy will be risk assessed by staff with educational and technical experience prior to any changes and where appropriate with consent from the Leadership Team. - All changes to the school filtering policy will be logged and recorded. - The Leadership Team will ensure that regular checks are made to ensure that the filtering methods selected are effective and appropriate. - If pupils discover unsuitable sites, they will be required to: - Turn off or lock the monitor/screen and report the concern immediate to a member of staff. - The member of staff will report the concern (including the URL of the site if possible) to the DSL (or Deputy) and/or technical staff. - The breach will be recorded and escalated as appropriate. - Parents/carers will be informed of filtering breaches involving their child. - Any material believed to be illegal will be reported immediately to the appropriate agencies, such as the IWF, Kent Police or CEOP.
+Parents will be informed of filtering breaches involving their child. - If we are unsure how to proceed with an incident or concern, the DSL (or a deputy) or headteacher/manager will seek advice from Kent County Councils Education Safeguarding Service or other agency in accordance with our child protection policy. - The School filtering system will block all sites on the Internet Watch Foundation (IWF) list. - Changes to the school filtering policy will be risk assessed by staff with educational and technical experience prior to any changes and where appropriate with consent from the Leadership Team. - All changes to the school filtering policy will be logged and recorded. - The Leadership Team will ensure that regular checks are made to ensure that the filtering methods selected are effective and appropriate. - If pupils discover unsuitable sites, they will be required to: - Turn off or lock the monitor/screen and report the concern immediate to a member of staff. - The member of staff will report the concern (including the URL of the site if possible) to the DSL (or Deputy) and/or technical staff. - The breach will be recorded and escalated as appropriate. - Parents/carers will be informed of filtering breaches involving their child. - Any material believed to be illegal will be reported immediately to the appropriate agencies, such as the IWF, Kent Police or CEOP.